luke11brown/UK-TopSky-Controller-Pack/README.md

 - Realistic rendition of the iFACTS system in use at LACC
 - Set up for users with 1 or 2 screens available
-- TopSky plugin including MTCD, CPDLC/PDC (Hoppie), Primary Radra Raw Video, Automatic selection of RMA's dependant upon runway in use.
+- TopSky plugin including MTCD, CPDLC/PDC (Hoppie), Primary Radar Raw Video, Automatic selection of RMA's dependant upon runway in use.

 ### Prerequisites